 Listen To The Article

-Like many in North America, I am living in an area that is experiencing an unusually rainy summer.
+Like many in North America, I am living in an area that is experiencing an unusually rainy spring.
 And I must confess that it has thrown my gardening game off quite a bit.
 The veggies are behind, and the weeds are ahead.

 In the right amounts, rain is a blessing to the home gardener.
 However, excessive amounts of rain can cause major damage, including plant diseases, soil erosion, and flooding.
 If you, too, are experiencing an over-abundance of rain, you know wet weather gardening can be a challenge.
 After all, it’s not like you can really run outside and put a giant umbrella over your entire garden every time it rains.